Neimat1/Docker/README.md

     + Configuration injection: Change the confuguration and updated it
     + Sharable: Once it's uploaded to the repository any one can use the image

+#### Docker pros:
-One of the pros of docker that it's the prerequisite of microservice and that's by isolating each service to achieve the concept of microservice.
+ + it's the prerequisite of microservice and that's by isolating each service to achieve the concept of microservice.
+ + We can create containers as many as we want.
+ + we can extend the docker image

+#### Components of docker:
+ + Server
+ + Client
+ + API

+#### Docker Registry:
+ Application for storing and distributing docker images.
+  + Private
+  + Public: like docker hub

 ### Some commands in docker: